python-semantic-release/python-semantic-release/docs/configuration.rst

 ``version_pattern``
 -------------------
-Similar to `config-version_variable`, but allows the version number to be identified using an arbitrary regular expression::
+Similar to :ref:`config-version_variable`, but allows the version number to be identified using an arbitrary regular expression::

     README.rst:VERSION (\d+\.\d+\.\d+)